MToader01/Compensation-Case-Management-System/README.md

 ## Contact
 Developed by Marcel Toader Păștina.
-You can reach me via LinkedIn or email at pastina.marcel.toader@gmail.com
+You can reach me via [LinkedIn](https://www.linkedin.com/in/marcel-pastina-b83504290/) or email at pastina.marcel.toader@gmail.com.